Table of contents

 Including advanced degrees in healthcare administration and nursing and relevant certifications adds credibility to Lucas’s qualifications.
 The certifications in healthcare leadership and Lean Six Sigma emphasize his commitment to continuous professional development and expertise in the field.

-What makes this a nonprofit resume:
+What makes this a great nonprofit resume?

 -